 - Damage to AV equipment (including screens) and/or to lighting equipment: cost of repair + up to 20%

 - Damage to any equipment that belongs to the Goodrich Coffee Bar: cost of repair + up to 15%

 - Theft of an item belonging in one of the venues: cost of item + $25 fine, and referral to Campus Safety & Security and/or the Dean’s Office.

 Leutkemeyer Lounge Gaming Equipment

 As the lower level of Paresky is a communal space, it is expected that all members of the Williams community uphold the standards of the space.
-Equipment is available on an honor system, and missing items or gaming equipment will not be replaced regularly.
+Equipment is available for check-out in the Office of Student Life and Mailroom, and missing items or gaming equipment will not be replaced regularly.

 Not every space is ideal for every kind of event.
-The Operations Coordinator has the final decision on whether the sound of an event will conflict with other nearby operations.
-Contact the Operations Coordinator well in advance for more information.
+The Associate Director and Operations Coordinators have the final decision on whether the sound of an event will conflict with other nearby operations.
+Contact the Operations Coordinators well in advance for more information.